 \subsection{The isomorphism}

 Finally, we now explicitly state the isomorphism.
 Our notation has been chosen so as to make this almost tautological at this point.
 We suppose that $\al$ and $\bet$ (respectively $\bet$ and $\gam$) label non-commuting (respectively commuting) reflections.
-We define to be the map defined on generators (and extended using horizontal/vertical concatenation) as follows
+We define to be the map defined on generators ({ and extended using vertical concatenation and contextualised horizontal concatenation}) as follows

 and we extend this to the flips of these diagrams through their horizontal axes.